SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 1. Open the `manifest.json` file located under `SensorManager/webapp`.

 2. Go to the section `sap.app`.
 Here, you add a new data source with name `sensorSource`, which points to the sensor data.
+(Please ensure that the whole attribute(s) in the manifest should be replaced that are provided in the code snippets.)

 ***SensorManager/webapp/manifest.json***